Mount Kilimanjaro Destination Guide

 Final descent through lush rainforest to Mweka Gate.
 Collect your summit certificates and say goodbye to your mountain crew before transferring back to Moshi.

-Distance: 10 km | Hiking Time: 3-4 hours | Habitat: Rainforest
+Distance: 6.5 mi | Hiking Time: 4-6 hours | Habitat: Rainforest

 Altitude Considerations